Reed Keppler Park

 Skating on those ponds can be hazardous.

 Eight inches of ice is a recommended thickness to support a person walking or skating.

 However, ice that is eight inches thick in one spot may be less than eight inches thick just a few feet away.
 There are many factors that prevent the uniformity of ice thickness and strength.
 Among the factors that can weaken ice are: exposure of some areas to sunlight, ice formed over moving current or naturally occurring springs, salt run off from nearby street and snow covered ice.
 Snow can act as insulation, inhibiting ice formation.

 The only guaranteed safe ice is in the controlled environment of a skating rink, we have listed some near by skate rinks below.

 Fox Valley Ice Arena, Carol Stream Ice Rink, Center Ice of Dupage, Downers Grove Ice Arena & Seven Bridges Ice Arena

 Ideally situated in Meadow Woods subdivision along Klein Road, this seven-acre park features a playground and picnic shelter.

 479 W. Forest Ave.
 West Chicago, Il 60185

 This community park is located on the south side of the city.
 Pioneer Park features a pond, 2 pavilions, a playground, one WCCHS soccer field,

-5 baseball/softball fields and a splash pad.
+5 baseball/softball fields and a splash pad (closed for the 2020 season.
 The park was redeveloped with the help of an Open Space Land Acquisition Development (OSLAD) grant and completed in 2011.

 399 Hemlock.
 West Chicago, Il 60185